meta-is-beta/horadric-helper/README.md

         modifiers: [
           "14% Chance to Block Spell Damage",
           "12% increased Cast Speed",
-          "+45 to maximum Mana"
+          "+45 to maximum Mana",
         ],
-        flavourText: [
-          "You are slow, foolish and ignorant.",
+        flavourText: ["You are slow, foolish and ignorant.", "I am not."], },
-          "I am not."
-        ]
-      }
-    }
+    },
   });
 </script>
 ```